Memberships available from

 We spoke to Chris Shead, a registered run leader and coach, who leads the course to find out a little more about him and his course.

-Tell us a little bit about your background Chris?
+Tell us a little bit about your background, Chris?

 I started running more often in about 2004 to help me meet my fitness targets for my career in the police.

-I kept running as I realised the benefits of improved planned running schedule and how it helped provide a good work/life balance.
+I kept running as I realised the benefits of an improved planned running schedule and how it helped provide a good work/life balance.